 In this dragon world, there are different “races.”
 They are competitive and always at war.
 There is a prophecy that says 5 chosen dragonets (dragon children) will end the war.
 When they overhear a conversation about the intention to kill one of them, dragonets Clay and Tsunami decide to escape.

 Dragonwatch by Brandon Mull

 Kendra and Seth have been asked to be co-caretakers of Wyrmroost, the Dragon Sanctuary, along with Celebrant the Dragon King.
 Celebrant longs for dragons to be free once again, and he is secretly hopeful that he will be able to outsmart the kids and bring down Wyrmroost.
 He seriously underestimates their abilities.
-With advice from the fair folk, the Somber Knight and the outcast dragon, they locate the missing scepter that will keep Celebrant’s power at bay.

 How to Train Your Dragon by Cressida Cowell